-The problem of large user profiles can be addressed with folder redirection.
-Even so, some applications produce large amounts of configuration data that is stored within the user profile.
+Folder redirection can address the problem of large user profiles.
+Still, some applications produce large amounts of configuration data that is stored within the user profile.

 New kid on the block: User environment virtualization

 If UE-V sounds a lot like roaming profiles, it is no coincidence.
-Microsoft User Experience Virtualization is designed to work as a next-generation replacement for roaming profiles.
+Microsoft UE-V is designed to work as a next-generation replacement for roaming profiles.
 It makes sure that users have a consistent experience regardless of the type of Windows session they are using.
-In fact, user environment virtualization technology lets users have an identical experience whether they are using a Windows 7 or Windows 8 desktop, Remote Desktop Services (RDS) virtual desktop or even an RDS RemoteApp.
+In fact, user environment virtualization technology lets users have an identical experience whether they are using a Windows 7 or Windows 8 desktop, RDS virtual desktop or even an RDS RemoteApp.